wearehanno/riggings/README.md

 1. Make sure you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.
 2. `$ cd` to this repository
 3. **Either** `$ heroku apps:create my_new_project` if you're creating the project for the first time, or `git@heroku.com:my_new_project.git` if you're joining an existing app.
+4. Update the `Rack::Auth::Basic` configuration in `config.ru` to set a different username and password for the auth.

 If you're not planning to use Wercker, at this point, you could just deploy the app manually by pushing to Heroku using `$ git push heroku master`